la2050/archive/_projects/2015/reunifying-children-with-their-incarcerated-parents-in-prisons-throughout-california.md

   Get On The Bus, a program of the Center for Restorative Justice Works, reunifies children throughout the Greater Los Angeles area with their incarcerated parents in prisons throughout California.
-'In one to three sentences, please describe your proposal.': >- Get On The Bus would like to expand our pilot Camp Suzanne restorative justice summer camp program for children and their incarcerated parents taking place inside prison walls.
-This weeklong camp was successfully piloted during the summer of 2015 for 12 children and their mothers at the Federal Correctional Institution-Dublin Facility.
-Our goal is to offer the camp to a greater number of children and add a much-needed art therapy component.
 Where will you be working?: []
 How do you plan to use these resources to make change?:
   - Conduct research